Truxnell/voltaicforge/content/post/2022/2022-12-31-DuckDNS-with-UDMPro/index.md

 ---
 title: DuckDNS with UDM Pro
-description: 'Configuring the UDM PRO to use DuckDNS'
+description: "Configuring the UDM PRO to use DuckDNS"
 image: linux_stock.png
 categories:
   - Homelab